MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app-for-app-service.md

 In this tutorial, you use the [Docker CLI][7] and the [Azure CLI][8] to create a Docker image and deploy it to Azure Container Apps.
 You can also deploy with [Visual Studio Code][9] and the [Azure Tools Extension][10].

+> [!NOTE]
->[!NOTE]: This tutorial shows creating a Docker image that can then be run on App Service.
+> This tutorial shows creating a Docker image that can then be run on App Service.
 This is not required to use App Service.
 You can deploy code directly from a local workspace to App Service without creating a Docker image.
 For an example, see [Quickstart: Deploy a Python (Django or Flask) web app to Azure App Service][4].

 ## Prerequisites